-Wisconsin has the highest number of binge drinkers in the nation — one in four adults.
+Wisconsin has the highest number of binge drinkers in the nation — 1 in 4 adults.
 And binge drinking — defined as five or more alcoholic drinks in a short period of time for men, and four for women — cost the state $6.8 billion in 2012.

 That breaks down to about $1,200 per person in higher taxes, more health care, and other costs, according to a new study from the University of Wisconsin Population Health Institute.